 Custom Processes

-In webman, you can customize listeners or processes just like workerman.
+In Webman, you can customize listeners or processes similar to Workerman.

 Note

-Windows users need to use php windows.php to start webman in order to run custom processes.
+Windows users need to start Webman with php windows.php to run custom processes.

 Custom HTTP Service

-Sometimes you may have a special requirement to modify the core code of the webman HTTP service.
-In such cases, you can use a custom process to achieve this.
+Sometimes you may have specific requirements to modify the core code of Webman's HTTP service.
+In such cases, you can implement this using a custom process.

 <?php